AmieDD/ADDVulcan/README.md

 - [Astrokit](https://github.com/typpo/astrokit)

 ## ADDVulcan Virtual Machine for Satellite Hacking
 Using [Virtual Box](https://www.virtualbox.org/wiki/Downloads) you can download our VM set up with helpful tools to get you started.
+We recommend you also install the [Virtual Box extension pack](https://download.virtualbox.org/virtualbox/6.1.12/Oracle_VM_VirtualBox_Extension_Pack-6.1.12.vbox-extpack)

 ![](/Art%20Work/ADDVulcan-HAS-VM.png)